learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Changed individual teacher schedules (accessed from the userview page) to only show scheduled classes.
 - Fixed the top margin of the catalog sorted by category printable.
 - Fixed the completion certificate to now include the program email and name.
+- Added barcodes to teacher schedules and made teacher schedules prettier.
+- Fixed the combo selector on the nametags page.

 Minor new features
 ~~~~~~~~~~~~~~~~~~